wp-plugins/automatic-domain-changer/readme.txt

 == Changelog ==
 = 0.0.1 =
 * First released version.
 Tested internally with about 10 sites.

+= 0.0.2 =
+* Added error suppression on unserialize calls, as failing unserialize are normal and part of the game.
+Thanks to Kailey Lampert for pointing this out.
+* Added serialize(false) detection.

 == Upgrade Notice ==